Digital Asset Management (DAM)

-META Tagging helps in increasing the page’s SEO ranking.
-Once a page is visible, and is accessed by a steady number of daily users, it opens the scope for monetization.
-Proper and relevant keywords will drive traffic which can eventually be converted into subscribers.
-The content creator can then quote the visitor count to commend a premium from advertisers, marketers, and brands.
+META tagging is the first step in Digital Asset Management.
+It helps increase the search-ability.
+Once a page is indexed and is accessed by a steady number of daily users, it opens the scope for monetization.
+Proper and relevant keywords drive traffic which can eventually be converted into subscribers.
+A content creator can then quote the visitor count (eyeballs/ views/ listens) to commend a premium from advertisers, marketers, and brands.

 - Weeds Out Duplicates

-Specific post-by-post or page-by-page tags allows the creator to index the data and get a complete picture of the content assets.
+Specific post-by-post or page-by-page tags allows the digital asset manager to index the data and get a complete picture of the content assets.
 Duplicate content does not help anyone – neither the creator, not the search engines.

 - Tracks Performance